JakobMiksch/osm-feature-info/README.md

 ### Using Docker

-Ensure you have docker installed.
+Ensure you have Docker installed.
 See [official instructions](https://docs.docker.com/engine/install/debian/).

 **Note:** Depending on you installation the docker commands are differently:

 - it might be necessary that you have to add `sudo` before your docker commmands
-- Docker Compose can either be called by using `docker-compose` or `docker compose` (either with `-` or whitespace).
-It is depending on your installation.
+- Docker Compose can either be called by using `docker-compose` or `docker compose` (either with `-`(hyphen) or whitespace).
+It depends on your installation.

 ```shell
 # download sample data (or use your own)